Share data securely using Delta Sharing

 The primary concepts underlying Delta Sharing in Databricks are shares and recipients.

 A share is a securable object registered in Unity Catalog.
-A share can contain tables from a single Unity Catalog metastore.
-You can add or remove tables from a share at any time, and you can assign or revoke data recipient access to a share at any time.
+A share can contain tables and notebook files from a single Unity Catalog metastore.
+You can add or remove tables and notebook files from a share at any time, and you can assign or revoke data recipient access to a share at any time.

 If you remove a share from your Unity Catalog metastore, all recipients of that share lose the ability to access it.